garrettschapman/Clustr/README.md

 	PROJECT SOURCE:
 	https://bitbucket.org/findyourselfagroup/clustrapp/src

-	DOWNLOAD INSTRUCTION:
+	INSTALLING REQUIRMENT:
-	Go to project source link and download the Clustr.jar file Make sure java 1.8 or higher was installed.
+	Make sure JRE 7 or higher was installed on your computer.

 	AUTHORS:
 	A group of Software Engineering students from Florida Gulf Coast University Tyler Dalbora: Team Leader and GUI Design